Smokey4564/master-flow/README.md

 ### Quests

 Create dated quests with categories, notes, times, and difficulty tiers.
-Hold a quest card to complete it, earn XP and gold, and record the result in the ledger.
+Hold a quest card to complete it, earn XP and gold, automatically grow relevant character attributes based on smart-text recognition, and record the final result in the ledger.

 ### Wallet

-Create budget envelopes, track their balances, record spending, and review transaction history for each envelope. (new 6/13) ability to transfer money between envelopes.
+Create budget envelopes, track their balances, record spending, transfer money seamlessly between envelopes, and review transaction history for each isolated envelope.

 ### Summary